Radagaisus/Orpheus/README.md

 - Dynamic keys
 - Maps between strings and ids

-an npm package will be up soon.
+A stable release will be out soon

 # In Action
 ```coffee